What is a franchise?

 Although you may be excited about a particular franchise opportunity, don’t let emotion drive your business decisions, keep a cool head!
 You’ll need to consider your expectations, if you want to work fewer hours than as an employee, remember you will need to factor in the admin required to run a business.
 Do you want to work weekends?
 Do you need a business that delivers profits immediately, or are you willing to build it up gradually?
 If you are planning to go into business with your spouse, think carefully about the roles each of you will have and where the boundaries between work and home will lie.

-Check out the industry directory, which includes recent Franchising & Business Opportunities Expo exhibitors to get a taste of the breadth and depth of franchises available in Australia.
+Check out the industry directory, which includes recent Franchising Expo exhibitors to get a taste of the breadth and depth of franchises available in Australia.

 Back to Top